-Southern Nazarene University-Costa Rica

-The Quetzal Education Research Center (QERC) is in the heart of Costa Rica.
-The QERC is in tropical mountain cloud forest, high in the Talamanca Mountains.
+Southern Nazarene University-Costa Rica is named the Quetzal Education Research Center (QERC) and is located in the heart of Costa Rica.
+QERC is in tropical mountain cloud forest, high in the Talamanca Mountains.

-In addition to our locations in Bethany and Tulsa, we have active, temporary locations across Oklahoma.
+In addition to our locations listed above, we have active, temporary locations across Oklahoma.